jackycamp/convoy/README.md

 # Convoy

-This repo demonstrates how one can achieve elixir node clustering on Railway's infrastructure both manually and automatically through node discovery and internal dns queries.
+This repo demonstrates how one can achieve elixir node clustering on [Railway's](https://railway.com/) infrastructure both manually and automatically through node discovery and internal dns queries.

 I've cooked up a basic UI that renders some elixir "shells".
-Consider them virtual shells for the elixir nodes in our Railway environment and all on the same private internal network.
+Consider them virtual shells for the elixir nodes in a Railway environment and all on the same private internal network.

 In the clip below, we're manually connecting the nodes using `Node.connect/1`.